Developing an inclusive and diverse world

 We are striving to be one of the most inclusive and diverse organizations globally, where everyone feels respected, valued and cared for.
 Our approach is aligned with the UN Guiding Principles on Business and Human Rights, Responsible Business Alliance (RBA) Code of Conduct, ILO Declaration on Fundamental Principles and Rights at Work and the UN Universal Declaration of Human Rights.

 We maintain an environment that provides a strong sense of belonging, and being valued & respected to everyone – our employees, our customers, business partners and suppliers.
 We expect our leaders to live by our values and demonstrate these behaviours.
 While we have made progress in developing a diverse and inclusive workplace, we know that we can do more, and we will continue to do so.
 At MPI, everyone is expected to live by our core values of honesty, integrity and respect for people.
-In line with our Code of Conduct, we offer equal opportunities to everyone, irrespective of gender, ethnicity and nationality, to join our organization at different positions.
+In line with our Code of Conduct, we offer equal opportunities to everyone, irrespective of gender, ethnicity, nationality, and disability to join our organization at different positions.
+In FY21, 0.08% of our total workforce had a disability.
 We work in line with local policies, laws and regulations.

 Our Senior Leadership Team (SLT) comprehensively reviews all possible risks associated with labor practice, and performs necessary due diligence to ensure all appropriate actions have been defined & taken before commencement of new operations or projects at all of our facilities.
 Similarly, risk assessment for existing operations is carried out yearly to ensure all identified labor practice related risks have been weighed and adequately addressed via procedural & physical controls, while maintaining regulatory compliance.